soundpress/RulesOfNYC/docs/c16/index.rst

 (c) Procedures for considering harassment applications.

    (1) It is unlawful for a landlord or any other person acting on its behalf to engage in conduct constituting harassment against any occupant of an IMD building.
 A harassment application may be filed with the Loft Board by occupant(s) of an IMD building.
-The application must be filed on a form approved by the Loft Board and will be processed in accordance with 29 RCNY § 1-06 of these Rules, and the specific requirements provided below.
+The application must be filed on a form approved by the Loft Board and will be processed in accordance with 29 RCNY § 1-06, and the specific requirements provided below.

    (2) (i) The description of the conduct complained of must contain the actual or approximate date(s) on which such conduct occurred, the manner and location of each occurrence, and if the complaint is filed on behalf of more than one occupant, the occupants against whom the occurrence was directed.
 The application must be filed within 180 calendar days of the conduct complained of, or where an ongoing course of conduct is alleged, as defined in subdivision (b), the application must be filed within 180 calendar days of the last occurrence.

       (ii) [Reserved.]

-      (iii) If the Loft Board finds that an applicant has filed a harassment application in bad faith or in wanton disregard of the truth, the applicant may be subject to a civil penalty as determined by the Loft Board in 29 RCNY § 2-11.1 of the Loft Board rules.
+      (iii) If the Loft Board finds that an applicant has filed a harassment application in bad faith or in wanton disregard of the truth, the applicant may be subject to a civil penalty as determined by the Loft Board in 29 RCNY § 2-11.1.

-   (3) The applicant must serve all affected parties, as defined in 29 RCNY § 1-06(a)(2), with a copy of the application in accordance with the terms and procedures requiring service and proof of service of the application as described in 29 RCNY § 1-06(b) of the Loft Board rules.
+   (3) The applicant must serve all affected parties, as defined in 29 RCNY § 1-06(a)(2), with a copy of the application in accordance with the terms and procedures requiring service and proof of service of the application as described in 29 RCNY § 1-06(b).

    Where a harassment application solely alleges that the owner's challenge of a sale of improvements is frivolous, the applicant must serve only the owner as an affected party.

    Instructions for filing an answer ("Instruction Form") and an answer form must be enclosed with the copy of the application sent to the affected parties.
 Instructions for filing an answer must advise the owner that a finding of harassment may affect the owner's ability to decontrol or to obtain market rentals for covered IMD units pursuant to MDL §§ 286(6) and 286(12) and the Loft Board's rules.
 Inclusion of the Loft Board's approved Instruction Form with the application at the time of service constitutes compliance with this paragraph.

    (4) Parties have 15 calendar days after the date on which service of the application was completed, calculated from the mailing date shown on the certificate of mailing filed with the Loft Board, to file an answer with the Loft Board.
-Five copies of the answer with proof of service of the answer on the applicant(s), as described in 29 RCNY § 1-06(e) of these rules, must be filed at the offices of the Loft Board.
+Five copies of the answer with proof of service of the answer on the applicant(s), as described in 29 RCNY § 1-06(e), must be filed at the offices of the Loft Board.

    (5) (i) Following the expiration of the deadline for filing an answer, the Loft Board or the Office of Administrative Trials and Hearings ("OATH") will send, by regular mail, a notice of conference to the affected parties.
 The notice of conference will schedule a date and time for an informal conference as soon as possible, but no sooner than 15 calendar days from the date of mailing the notice of conference.
 The notice of conference sent to the owner will advise the owner that a finding of harassment may affect the owner's ability to decontrol or to obtain market rentals for covered IMD units pursuant to MDL §§ 286(6) and 286(12) and the Loft Board's rules.

       (ii) The informal conference may be conducted by the Loft Board staff or OATH with the affected parties in an effort to resolve and alleviate the conditions and events alleged.
 Where resolution to the mutual satisfaction of the parties is achieved, a stipulation containing the terms of the resolution and the penalties, if any, for its breach must be executed by the parties and filed with the Loft Board for its approval on the Loft Board's summary calendar.

-   (6) Where charges of harassment remain unresolved following the informal conference, a hearing on the allegations in the harassment application will be held in accordance with the procedures of 29 RCNY § 1-06 of these rules and the following:
+   (6) Where charges of harassment remain unresolved following the informal conference, a hearing on the allegations in the harassment application will be held in accordance with the procedures of 29 RCNY § 1-06 and the following:

       (i) The hearing will be limited to the charges contained on the original application, as modified at the conference, and any additional charges of harassment arising as a result of conduct occurring after the conference.